koenderks/rcityviews/README.md

 ## Installation

 The functionality in this repository is implemented as an `R` package: `rcityviews`.
-However, the `rcityviews` package is not available on CRAN.
-It can therefore only be obtained via GitHub by running the following command in `R`:
+However, this package is not available on CRAN and can therefore only be obtained via GitHub by running the following command in `R`:

 ```r
 # install.packages("remotes") # Uncomment if you do not have the 'remotes' package installed
 remotes::install_github("koenderks/rcityviews", dependencies = TRUE)
 ```

-After installation, the package can be loaded with:
+After installation, the `rcityviews` package can be loaded with:

 ```r
 library(rcityviews)